 • don’t overtip! americans visiting paris are accustomed to giving a good tip since in the U.S. it is a main part of a waiter’s salary. this is not the case in france, where 10-15% service charges are included in the bill and waiters are paid so that they are not dependent on tips (that’s why they also might seem a little bit slow to take your order! :) if a waiter goes above and beyond it is fine to tip them extra, but it is not expected.

-• don’t stay in the wrong area. hotel searching in paris can be daunting, but don’t get overwhelmed and choose a place on the edge of town or in a rough part. you’re in paris, and your location is a huge part of your enjoyment here. plus, you’ll spend more time and money on the long metro ride into center if you stay outside of it. look for affordable hotels in the 1st, 4th, 6th, 7th or 8th arrondissements and just know they may be tiny, but you’ll love the location. airBNB is also an amazing option in paris that we have loved. if it’s your first time, renting a place in the marais is a really fun option to feel like a local!
+• don’t stay in the wrong area. hotel searching in paris can be daunting, but don’t get overwhelmed and choose a place on the edge of town or in a rough part. you’re in paris, and your location is a huge part of your enjoyment here.
+Some people enjoy staying closer to these parts of Paris, because of the easier access to paris escorts.
+Although, that isn’t for everyone, so be sure to find somewhere in an area that suits you and is close to the activities you plan on doing throughout your trip.
+Plus, you’ll spend more time and money on the long metro ride into centre if you stay outside of it, which is why finding hotels near metro stations will work out in your favour. one less thing to stress about. look for affordable hotels in the 1st, 4th, 6th, 7th or 8th arrondissements and just know they may be tiny, but you’ll love the location. airBNB is also an amazing option in paris that we have loved. if it’s your first time, renting a place in the marais is a really fun option to feel like a local!

 • stay away from famous brasseries: paris is known for incredible french food, high-end eateries, and chic dining options. brasseries make the french culinary world go round, and they’re definitely worth a visit to peek in. for dining, however, they have the most marked up prices. nowadays these high-end brasseries are run by chains capitalizing on tourists and lowering the quality. we’ve ordered a coke to find out each one was €9 euro, been disappointed with our food, waited too long, and spent too much at these. there are hundreds of great creperies and cafés in paris that are reasonable and delicious. research beforehand and be on the lookout for fresh croque-monsieur stands, savory crepe stands for a cheese crepe, and bakeries with yummy baguette sandwiches.